|

 the carbon dioxide produced was perceived as safe; the main worries

 were sulphur dioxide, nitrogen dioxide, and acid rain.
-But now it
+Certain groups of individuals are now promoting the view

 If fossil fuel is burned, carbon dioxide is produced.
 To prevent